 Singapore Swap

-- Frozen tteok (rice cakes): Widely available at Don Don Donki, Korean marts on Tanjong Pagar, and FairPrice Finest.
-Look for the cylindrical tteokbokki-style rice cakes in the frozen section.
+- Frozen tteok (rice cakes): Widely available at Don Don Donki, Korean grocery stores, and FairPrice Finest.

-- Potato starch: Available at FairPrice, Don Don Donki (Japanese section), or Phoon Huat baking supplies.
-Corn starch can work in a pinch.
+- Potato starch: Available at FairPrice, Don Don Donki, or Phoon Huat baking supplies.

 Instructions